exgamer/gosdk-http-request-builder/README.md

-# gosdk-http-requestbuilder
+# gosdk-http-builder

-Universal HTTP Request Builder for Go with generics.
+Universal HTTP Request builder for Go with generics.

 Designed for clean, readable, and debuggable HTTP calls in microservices and SDKs.